openmicroanalysis/pyxray/README.rst

-*pyxray* was partially developed as part of the doctorate thesis project of Philippe T. Pinard at RWTH Aachen University (Aachen, Germany) under the supervision of Dr. Silvia Richter, in collaboration with Hendrix Demers (McGill University, Canada).
+*pyxray* was partially developed as part of the doctorate thesis project of Philippe T. Pinard at RWTH Aachen University (Aachen, Germany) under the supervision of Dr. Silvia Richter.

-Copyright (c) 2015-2016/06 Philippe Pinard and Silvia Richter Copyright (c) 2016/06=2017 Philippe Pinard
+Copyright (c) 2015-2016/06 Philippe Pinard and Silvia Richter

+Copyright (c) 2016/06-2017 Philippe Pinard